 Yes, soundbars with 3.1 are worthwhile.
 This is especially true for those with limited space.
 The dedicated center channel boosts onscreen dialogue, and the bass module delivers low, rumbling tones.
 Soundbars with 3.1 sound can provide immersive sound.

-JBL 3.1 channel sound bar system review overall conclusion will be a relatively summary of the pros and cons, which should help readers decide whether to buy the JBL 3.1 or not.
+JBL 3.1 audio return channel sound bar system review overall conclusion will be a relatively summary of the pros and cons, which should help readers decide whether to buy the JBL 3.1 or not.

 If you have any questions or comments regarding the JBL 3.1 soundbar, feel free to leave a comment below.
 Feel free to ask below or comment on the Facebook page for any other questions.
 If you have any content that you would like to see on reviews, then please let Hooke Audio know.